Dr Alexandra Dent, BSc.Hons., Dip.Psych., MPhil Psych., D.Clin Psych

 Alexandra believes in empowering individuals to promote change as effectively as possible.
 She facilitates individuals in their learning of coping and resource techniques to confront difficult issues, thereby encouraging psychological growth and minimising dependency on the therapeutic relationship.

 Dr Alexandra Dent completed her first degree in Physiology at Leeds University in 1994.
 After taking a year out travelling, she then went on to complete a conversion course in Psychology at Nottingham University (B.P.S recognised).
-Since 1996 the majority of her employment has been in the N.H.S.
+Between 1996 and 2013, the majority of her employment was in the N.H.S.

 Her first job involved working at the Stroke Research Unit in Nottingham, followed by two years employed as a research assistant at Nottingham University working on a research project for people with Multiple Sclerosis.
 During both these jobs she was involved in writing up papers for publication and she also completed an MPhil.

 Alexandra went on to complete her Doctorate in Clinical Psychology at Leicester University, qualifying in 2002.
-Between 2002 and 2013 she worked in a Child and Adolescent Mental Health Service (CAMHS).
-She was most recently employed as a Highly Specialist Clinical Psychologist, overseeing the input of Clinical Psychology into one of the three CAMHS teams as well as being the Lead Clinician for trauma work in Lincolnshire CAMHS.
+Between 2002 and 2013 she worked in a Child and Adolescent Mental Health Service (CAMHS) and her last post was as a Highly Specialist Clinical Psychologist, overseeing the input of Clinical Psychology into one of the three CAMHS teams as well as being the Lead Clinician for trauma work in Lincolnshire CAMHS.
 This required her to be involved in the overall provision of trauma services with particular emphasis on the use of EMDR (Eye Movement Desensitisation and Reprocessing) as an intervention for trauma.
 She supervised and provided consultation for Clinical Psychologists, other health care professionals and external agencies.
 She was involved with both the Leicester and Trent Doctorate in Clinical Psychology course, supervising trainee Clinical Psychologists as well as lecturing on the courses.

 Alexandra set up her own independent Clinical Psychology practice in March 2012.
-In June 2013 she left the NHS to concentrate on building up her own independent practice in the East Midlands which has now formed Alexandra Dent Psychological Services Ltd. Alexandra offers EMDR supervision to both Child & Adolescent and Adult EMDR clinicians.
-She has clinics in Stamford, Oakham and Melton Mowbray.
+In June 2013 she left the NHS to concentrate on building up her own independent practice in the East Midlands which has now formed Alexandra Dent Psychological Services Ltd. Alexandra offers EMDR supervision to both Child & Adolescent and Adult EMDR clinicians as well as Spiritual clinical supervision.
+She has a clinic in Oakham although she is currently working online.

 - 'EMDR and trauma' in the Rutland Living (2012)